cive-ai/SaturdayTalksResources/README.md

 # SaturdayTalksResources
-This repository is for all cive-ai Saturday talks resources.
+This repository is for all udom-ai Saturday talks resources.